mgcithi24-collab/mgcithi24-collab/README.md

 I'm Malou.
 I study economics and computer science.
 My interest lies at the intersection of the market and technology.
 All my coding projects are either curiosity-driven or leverage technology to automate, spanning from ideation and planning to real-world business solutions.
 Well-crafted ideas and design are the code of my work.
 I am a tech enthusiast eager to learn about new technologies.
-At this corner of the internet, I want to build my present one step at a time
+At this corner of the internet, I want to build my present one step at a time.

 ---
 ### 🔭 What I'm Working On